Generic Name: nitroglycerin (NYE-troe-GLIS-er-in)

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blurred vision; dry mouth; fainting; flushing; heavy sweating; new, abnormal, or worsening chest pain; pale skin; pounding in the chest; severe dizziness or headache; severe or persistent nausea or vomiting; shortness of breath; slow or irregular heartbeat; swelling of the hands, ankles, or feet; unusual weakness; vomiting.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blurred vision; dry mouth; fainting; fast or irregular heartbeat; flushing; heavy sweating; pale skin; restlessness; severe or persistent dizziness or headache; severe or persistent nausea or vomiting; slow or irregular heartbeat; unusual tiredness or weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Nitrostat: